ajcrauseo/antonycabeza/README.md

-# Antony Cabeza's 3D Portfolio
+# Antony Cabeza's Portfolio

-This is a personal portfolio build with Next.js and Three.js
+This is a personal portfolio build with Next.js and Framer Motion

 Link to portfolio: https://www.antonycabeza.com